 The Easter holidays signal the start of the season for many of The Suffolk Coast's attractions, and there's a huge range of days out on offer that will appeal to the whole family.

 For action-packed days out, visit Pleasurewood Hills theme park in Lowestoft, or book a trip on the Coastal Voyager in Southwold; on board you will be sped out to sea, taking in the views of Southwold and the coast.
+At High Lodge Leisure, the whole family can try their hand at a range of activities including archery and clay pigeon shooting, foot golf, fishing and golf.

 If you enjoy exploring by water but prefer to stay dry, then take a trip on board a sailing barge or boat with Sailing Barge Cruises, Sailing Barge Victor, Deben Boat Trips and The Orwell Lady.
-Alternatively, you can skipper your own boat and discover the Suffolk and Norfolk broads with Waveveny River Tours or don your wetsuit and canoe or paddleboard down the rivers and waterways along the River Alde with Iken Canoe.
+Alternatively, you can skipper your own boat and discover the Suffolk and Norfolk broads with Waveveny River Tours and Hippersons Boatyard or don your wetsuit and canoe or paddleboard down the rivers and waterways along the River Alde with Iken Canoe.

 Click here for more action-packed days out